lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/architecture/architecture_control.md

 Let's first test what happens when you schedule a pod with the security context of privileged: true.
 This security context escalates the pod's privileges.
 In the previous section that showed the default AKS pod security policies, the privilege policy should deny this request.

-Create a file named nginx-privileged.yaml and paste the following YAML manifest:
+Create a file named nginx-privileged.yaml and paste the following YAML manifest using the Azure Cloud Shell editor:

 ```
 code nginx-privileged.yaml